About South Falls, Oregon: Overview

 With this in mind, you will likely want to navigate to the South Falls Day Use Area.
 Directions can be easily found by searching for South Falls in Google Maps!
 You can also find driving directions to Silver Falls from Portland here or from Eugene here.

-Due to its ease of access, South Falls is the most popular waterfall in the park and if you’re in a hurry you can visit just this waterfall as an easy 1-mile loop.
-From the parking lot you will find ample signage directing you to the waterfall.
+From the main parking lot you will find ample signage directing you to the waterfall.
 However, it can be a little tricky as it is also the starting point for the Canyon Trail, Maple Ridge Trail and Rim Trail.

 Once you’ve passed behind the waterfall, you can choose whether to continue to Lower South Falls, or cross back across a scenic bridge to make your way back to the parking lot.